-Collectively: The Ridgeway Challenge 86 Miles incorporating the UK Ultra Distance Trail Running Championships.
+Collectively: The Ridgeway Challenge 86 Miles incorporating the UK Trail Running Championships Ultra Distance.

 The R86 is the official trail running championships as recognised by British Athletics.

 There are two start times to allow for mixed abilities.
 10:00 runners are not competing in the UK Ultra Distance Trail Running Championships, they are competing to finish only.
 12:00 runners have two hours less than 10:00 runners.
-12:00 runners are competing in the UK Ultra Distance Trail Running Championships.
+12:00 runners are competing in the UK Trail Running Championships Ultra Distance.

-The R86 is the only event that covers the entire length apart from the section from Fyfieled Down to The Sanctuary, about one and half miles.
-The R86 is the only trail event organised by the TRA, the Association resoponsible for arranging Trail Running Championships.
-It is the only Ridgeway event that requires entrants to qualify for entry by running at least a marathon distance event prior to application.
+The R86 is the only event that covers the entire length of the Ridgeway apart from the section from Fyfieled Down to The Sanctuary, about one and half miles.
+The R86 is the one of two trail event organised by the TRA with the other being the Thames Ring 250.
+It is the only Ridgeway event that requires entrants to qualify by running at least a ultra distance event prior to application.